Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• In a large stew pot, cook the bacon over medium heat until crisp, stirring often.
+• In a large stock pot or a large dutch oven, cook the bacon over medium heat until crisp, stirring often.

 • Add the onions, cooking until they are translucent and very soft, about 5 minutes.